How to Emerge From a Trading Drawdown

 Recently, I found myself in a very challenging environment.
 Choppy price action and quick shakeouts with no follow through.

 I was booking nothing but a series of small losses, one after another, and not enough large winners to offset positively.

 It’s time likes these, that one of my all-time favorite trading quotes makes its way to a post-it note stuck square on the middle of my desk for the month.

 Never let a good drawdown go to waste

 I love that quote.
-There’s so much wisdom packed within that simple sentence.
+There’s so much wisdom packed into that simple sentence.

 It reminds us that, not only do we need to learn how to accept drawdowns, but we must learn how to embrace them, and use them as an opportunity to emerge stronger and smarter than before.

 The next time you find yourself in a trading drawdown, try implementing a review process.
 It’s easier said than done, but coming up with a list of questions ahead of time can really help.